-Today I followed a link posted by a friend from back when there were only handful of us on Twitter.
+Today I followed a link posted by an old Twitter friend.
 It was a collection of reactions of “Twitter influencers” to Jack’s return.
 They were all white, a couple were my friends.
 Responses ranged from “we’ll see” to “Jack is my BFF.”
 There was not a single concern raised.
-It should come as no surprise that all of the white, male CEOs of Twitter were hired by a board which is itself nearly all white men (with the exception of a few Asian men and one very powerful woman.
+It should come as no surprise that all of the white, male CEOs of Twitter were hired by a board which is itself nearly all white men (with the exception of a few Asian men and one very powerful woman).

 Twitter has been making moves to try to compete with media companies (and Facebook) by pushing big news and events, memes that trend via their mysterious algorithm, and celebrity tweeters.
 This ground has been covered and there will always be someone who does that better than them.
 Twitter’s unique value proposition is the ability to find and directly connect with real people who you don’t already know but who add value to your life.
 To be a participant in a movement (whether it’s for democracy or your favorite TV show) rather than just a consumer.
 I have rarely seen Twitter’s corporate policies show that they understand or appreciate this value.
 In addition, their continuing lack of interest in doing anything serious about the pervasive abuse of women online further shows that they just don’t care about us, the users that give their platform meaning.